 Our intention is to have runners off the course by 3:00 PM.
 That allows 8 hours to finish the course (about 15:30 min/mile).
 Cutoffs will be enforced beginning at aid station #2 at mile 11.2.
 Exact cutoff times will be posted on the website.

-Entry fee for the 2018 race will be $95, and now includes the shuttle to the start and from the finish.
+Entry fee for the 2019 race will be $95, and now includes the shuttle to the start and from the finish.
 Registration opens at midnight on April 1 and closes at 11:59 pm on April 7, and your registration fee will only be charged if you are selected to run, i.e. you win the lottery.
-The lottery will be held on April 8.
+The lottery will be held the following week.

-People who were registered for the 2017 race and qualify for bypassing the lottery this year must still register during the window and pay the registration fee.
+People who qualify for bypassing the lottery this year must still register during the window and pay the registration fee.

 More important stuff